We may earn money or products from the companies mentioned in this post. Merci!

-Time to try this old fashioned, simple homemade mayonnaise recipe – just like Grandma used to make.
+Time to try this old fashioned, simple homemade mayonnaise recipe – just like the DH’s grandma and great grandma used to make.

-You know…with their fresh and distinctive flavors to dress your favorite potato and chicken salads.
+You know… with their fresh and distinctive flavors to dress favorite Pennsylvania Dutch style potato and chicken salads destined for their Saturday morning farmer’s market stall.

 Seriously, how often do you hear this?
 “Pass the mayo!”